kjeske/rudder/README.md

 * Views don't contain complex logic and are responsible mostly for rendering and dispatching simple actions objects

 # How it works
-1. There is one state object that represents the whole application UI state in all the modules that are available for the user.
+1. There is one state object that represents the whole application UI state.
 1. Application state is wrapped in a `Store` class that apart from keeping the state is also responsible for dispatching the actions.
 Actions are objects that describe events together with corresponding event data.
-1. Views are rendered using the Blazor components.
+1. Views are rendered using the Razor components.
 In Rudder we can distinguish two types of components:
-   - Components that have access to the `Store` - called StateComponents, equivalent of "container components".
+   - Components that have access to the `Store` - called StateComponents.
-   - Components without the access  to the `Store` - just regular components, equivalent of "presentational components".
+   - Components without the access  to the `Store` - just regular components.
 1. User interactions, like `onclick`, are handled in components and then can be transformed into appropriate action objects that describe the user intention (for example ReloadList action) and then dispatched.
 1. Every dispatched action triggers:
    * State flows that are responsible for changing the state accordingly to the processing action.
 Example:
      - If currently processing action is `Actions.GetItems.Request`, then set `IsFetching` state property to `true`.
    * Logic flows that are responsible for handling the business logic and dispatching further actions during that process.
 Example:
-     - If currently processing action is `Actions.GetItems.Invoke` then:
+     - If currently processing action is `Actions.GetItems` then:
        - Dispatch `Actions.GetItems.Request` action
        - Load items from the database
        - Dispatch `Actions.GetItems.Success` action with items data if the request was successful.
        - Dispatch `Actions.GetItems.Failure` action with error message if the request was not successful.
-1. Every application state change triggers a call to each visible `StateComponent` in order to check if the state that they use has changed as well (components use only a part the application state).
-If so, such component will be rerendered.

-# Sample application

-Sample application can be found here: https://github.com/kjeske/rudder-example
+1. Every application state's change triggers the rerendering only of those `StateComponents` which subscribe to the changed property of the state.

 # Getting started with new application

-Rudder works with applications using Server-Side Blazor, which is a part of ASP<span></span>.NET Core in .NET Core 3.0
+Rudder works with applications using Blazor, which is a part of .NET 6

 ## Installation
 Add the Rudder NuGet package to your application.